-The parish council consists of eleven councillors who are elected every four years.
+The parish council consists of a total of twelve councillors who are elected every four years.

-The public are welcome and encouraged to attend all meetings and are allowed to speak to the council for fifteen minutes at the start of the meeting.
+The public are welcome and encouraged to attend all meetings and are allowed to speak to the council for twenty minutes at the start of the meeting.

 Agendas are posted on this website and on the parish notice board located on St Mary’s Avenue at least 3 working days prior to the meeting.
 Minutes are posted on this website once they have been agreed as a true record and signed by the chairman at the following meeting.